santiagohenn/oblate-earth-coverage-java/README.md

 conic.setSensorParams(65, 50);
 ```

-Set the parameters for drawing methods 1 and 2.
+*Set the parameters for drawing methods 1 and 2:*
 - Epsilon: elevation threshold over the horizon in degrees
 - Tolerance: the tolerance to find epsilon
 - Segments: the amount of segments of the polygon drawn on the surface of the ellipsoid